-This course expands on the foundation built in Guitar I. Guitar II is able to provide a deeper study of the fundamentals, music theory and musicianship through guitar study.
-Building on what students have learned in Guitar I we will examine different genres, notation and chord structures.
+This course expands on the foundation built in Guitar I and will provide a deeper study of music fundamentals, music theory, and musicianship.
+Building on what students learned in Guitar I, students will examine different genres, notation and chord structures.
 A history of the guitar and overview of different musical styles will be studied as well.
 The course aims to create an appreciation for music through playing.
 Students should expect to play alone, in small groups, and as a large ensemble.
 There will be a performance component and students may be required to perform during at least one evening performance.
 Guitars will be provided for class use and students will be required to have a tuner or download a tuner app to their phone.
 This class may be repeated multiple times.
-In the event of virtual or hybrid instruction, certain aspects of this course may be modified.